Skip to content

 Aviation Safety Graph

-10 European aviation occurrences from 2024, with multilingual narratives (English, French, Spanish).
+100 European aviation occurrences from 2024, with multilingual narratives (English, Spanish, French, German, Italian).

 Entities: